tobiaskortus/covid19-search/web_application/backend/README.md

 #### Author/ Institution Statistic

-**Description:** returns a statistic of a specific author or institution containing currently the number of documents published.
+**Description:** returns a statistic for the authors or institutions involved in a selected paper which contains in the current state the number of documents published.

 ```javascript
 app.get(`/statistics`, (req, res) => {...}